telerik/maui-docs/controls/datagrid/columns/reordering.md

         - `CanDrop` (`bool`)&mdash;Defines a value indicating whether dropping the column at this specific location is allowed.
 The default value is `true`.

 * `ColumnReorderCompleting`&mdash;Raised when the user drops the column.
 This doesn't mean the column is reordered.
 The `ColumnReorderCompleting` event handler receives the following parameters:
-    - `sender` argument which is of type `object`, but can be cast to the `RadDataGrid` type.
+    - A `sender` argument, which is of type `object`, but can be cast to the `RadDataGrid` type.
-    - `ColumnReorderCompletingEventArgs` which has a reference to the following properties:
+    - A `ColumnReorderCompletingEventArgs` object, which has a reference to the following properties:
         - `Column` (`DataGridColumn`)&mdash;Gets the column that is being reordered.
         - `OldIndex` (`int`) &mdash;Gets the initial index of the column that is being reordered.
         - `NewIndex` (`int`) &mdash;Gets the new potential index of the column that is being reordered.